cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

 Kubernetes secrets to distribute keys.
 Alternatively, keys may be manually distributed, but that is not shown here.

-Packets destined to the same node they were sent out of are not encrypted.
-This is an intended behavior as it would not provide any benefits because the raw traffic on the node can be seen.
+Packets are not encrypted when they are destined to the same node from which they were sent.
+This behavior is intended.
+Encryption would provide no benefits in that case, given that the raw traffic can be observed on the node anyway.

 Transparent encryption is not currently supported when chaining Cilium on top of other CNI plugins.
 For more information, see :gh-issue:`15596`.

-Generate & import the PSK
+Generate & Import the PSK
 =========================

 First, create a Kubernetes secret for the IPsec configuration to be stored.
 The